ShahdAshraf11/azure-traffic-analytics-stream/SETUP.md

     command : git pull

-* Run pre-commit install after cloning to enable automatic code formatting and linting.
+* Run pre-commit install after cloning to enable automatic code formatting and linting.--> Ignore it for now

-# done phase 1 with classes but there is a problem that kafdrop and Python script have an issue with Advertised Listeners so we need to fix that